-- Continually develop our plasma program based on applicable Indonesian laws and regulations. - Facilitate the inclusion of qualified smallholders into the supply chain. - Implement corporate social responsibility programs. - Respect the rights of indigenous and local communities to give or withhold their Free, Prior and Informed Consent (FPIC) on lands to which they hold legal, communal or customary rights in line with applicable government regulations. - Endeavour to resolve complaints and conflicts through an open, transparent and consultative process. - Respect land tenure rights.
+- Continually develop our plasma program based on applicable Indonesian laws and regulations. - · Facilitate the inclusion of gualified smallholders into the supply chain. - Implement corporate social responsibility programs. - Respect the rights of indigenous and local communities to give or withhold their Free, Prior and Informed Consent ("FPIC") on lands to which they hold legal, communal or customary rights in line with applicable government regulations. - · Endeavour to resolve complaints and conflicts through an open, transparent and consultative process. · Promote a healthy and safe working environment - · Respect land tenure rights.